simoonoses1/DataCamp-Data-Scientist/README.md

-# Machine Learning Models Demo 🤖
+# Machine Learning Models for Data Science 🤖

 ## Introduction
 This repository contains a Jupyter notebook that demonstrates the use of two machine learning models, **RandomForest** and **Logistic Regression**, for predicting outcomes based on a set of predictor variables.
 The models are implemented in R. 📊